 This post includes affiliate links.

-When it comes to a crochet stitch tutorial everyone should know about, the Thermal Stitch aka Double Thick Crochet Stitch sure needs to be high on everyone’s list.
+When it comes to crochet tutorials, the Thermal Stitch crochet pattern aka Double Thick Crochet Stitch sure needs to be high on everyone’s list.
 This tutorial comes with many photos and a detailed video tutorial.

-The Thermal stitch can be used for so many different patterns – pretty much any pattern that requires lots of thickness and sturdiness.
+The Thermal Stitch crochet pattern has several uses – pretty much any pattern that requires lots of thickness and sturdiness is ideal for this stitch.
 Most crocheters like using this stitch for potholders or washcloths.
 But I used it for a pattern that you would have never thought would be great for it.

 The first pattern I published using the thermal stitch was a book cover.
-Seriously, it was perfect for it as it gave the book inside lots of stability and protection.
-Not only did he provide privacy for you to make you not everyone know what you are reading, but also look so amazing it made the book cover look like a real book.
+Seriously, it was the perfect choice as it gave the book inside lots of stability and protection.
+Not only did it provide privacy by concealing what you are reading, but it also looked so amazing it made the book cover look like a real book.

 And of course, the stitch also looks great.
 Some crocheters who never have used this stitch before might want to be careful when it comes to counting the rows.
 As this stitch is made in a zigzag, all you need to do is count the visible rows on each side and add them up.
 That is all there is to it.
 Simple